 Catholic priests and missionaries had visited Albany since Father Isaac Jogues was ransomed by Dutch traders and brought to Fort Orange in 1642 or 1643.
 Visiting Catholics of note included Marylanders Charles and John Carroll in 1776, Fr.
 Pierre de Valiniere (1792) of Canada, and others.

-Traditional sources tell us that services were held in private homes at least after the American Revolution.
-Rev. John Thayer appears to have been the first "missionary rector" while the church was being built in 1798.
+Traditional sources tell us that services were held in private homes at least until after the American Revolution.
+New England born and recent convert Rev. John Thayer appears to have been the first "missionary rector" and served while the church was being built in 1798.
 Fr.
 Matthew O'Brien succeeded him and served as pastor until 1800.

 In November 1799, the "trustees and principal members" signed a testimonial praising O'Brien's tenure and expressing concern about the future of the parish.